albill/albill.github.com/resources/koans/blue-cliff-record.markdown

     the water in the valley remains blue as indigo."

-<strong>Hekiganroku - Case 83: The Old Buddha and a Pillar</strong>
+### Hekiganroku - Case 83: The Old Buddha and a Pillar

 Unmon, instructing the assembly, said,